UnaBiz/UnaSurvey/README.md

 ```

 Prometheus Server - `rules.yml`:

+We compute the `button_presses_5m` metric using a rule.
+The metric will be pushed as an alert to the Alert Manager.

 ```yaml
 # Compute the metrics for thethings.io.
 Send the updates to thethings.io via alerts.
 groups: